Overview of Amadablam Climbing

 Day 05: Phakding trekking to Namche Bazaar

-On your Amadablam climbing itinerary we will crossing it twice by small suspension bridges before reaching the village of Monjo.
+On your Amadablam climbing schedule, we will cross it twice by small suspension bridges.
+Then we reach the village of Monjo.
 It is the entrance gate of the Sagarmatha National Park.
-Along the way to you will be rewarded with your first glimpse of Kusum Kangru (6369m) Thamserku (6608m), Everest (8848m) and Nuptse (7879 m).
+Along the way, you will get your first glimpse of Kusum Kangru (6369m), Thamserku (6608m), Everest (8848m), and Nuptse (7879 m).

-After a final steep ascent of about two hours we get first sight fist of at Mt.
+After a final steep ascent of about two hours, we get first sight of Mt.
 Everest, peering over the Lhotse-Nuptse ridge.
-A steep climb up to the beautiful village of Namche bazaar (3440m) will afford you further spectacular views and a comfortable place to spend the second night of the trek.
+Take a steep climb up to the beautiful village of Namche bazaar (3440m).
+It will provide spectacular views and a comfortable place to spend the second night of the trek.

 06